Mercedes-Benz EQA 250

 Our Verdict

 The Mercedes-Benz EQA 250 is a compact premium EV SUV that brings the Mercedes interior experience and GLA-derived proportions to an electric drivetrain.
-428km WLTP is moderate; 100kW DC charging is the limitation that most restricts this car's highway versatility.
+560km WLTP is competitive; 100kW DC charging is the limitation that most restricts this car's highway versatility.
 The interior quality, MBUX infotainment, and three-pointed star brand value position it for buyers who specifically want a Mercedes compact EV.
-Korean alternatives at similar prices offer considerably stronger specifications — the EQA is chosen for brand rather than technical leadership.
+Korean alternatives at similar prices offer considerably stronger charging specifications - the EQA is chosen for brand rather than technical leadership.

 What we like